 Since graduation, I have been making ready to wear, seasonal collections, as well hats and headpieces to commission, and now am represented in the North East & Co Durham.
 I have also been involved in a number of collaborations, international millinery competitions and exhibitions, including Arts Council funded inner city retail regeneration projects.
 Professional creative development is important too; I have continued my professional development and learning experiences, working with significant contemporary, international milliners including Bridget Bailey, Carole Maher, Eugenie Van Oirschot, Dillon Wallwork and Louise MacDonald.

 In Spring 2018, following my selection as a finalist for the UK Wedding Awards, my piece “Aureole” - seen above - was placed in the top 3 in an international millinery competition judged by the renown royal milliner Rachel Trevor Morgan.
 In March 2018, two of my contemporary headpieces were selected for inclusion in the international exhibition staged to mark London Hat Week.
 You can read about the very latest development - my latest big adventurer with Gok Wan - on my news blog.

 I now make to commission, along with staging workshops and master classes in my Northumberland studio, and when I'm not designing couture hat collections in my studio, I love living in beautiful remote North Northumberland, England - along with husband Simon and our son - where we are actively involved in the rural & coastal country life of this beautiful county.

 Images from the top of the page -

-Reiver Button - is a pleated Northumberland Tartan and black silk button with accent black curled quills, and has a matching clutch; The Songman's Fedora a green fur felt hat with hand tooled red leather roses, green leather headband and deep red silk lining; and Aureole.
+Reiver Button - a pleated Northumberland Tartan and black silk button with accent black curled quills, with a matching clutch; The Songman's Fedora a green fur felt hat with hand tooled red leather roses, green leather headband and deep red silk lining, and Aureole.
 POA.